DrPaulBrewer/single-market-robot-simulator/README.md

 The commands below require the file be named `sim.json`

-The most recent Docker container is for version 5.6.0.
+The current version of the Docker container is 6.2.0.
 To run that, use this docker command:

+    docker run -it \
+           -v /path/to/your/work/directory:/work \
+           drpaulbrewer/single-market-robot-simulator:6.2.0

+The previous version of the Docker container is 5.6.0.
+To run 5.6.0, use this docker command:

     docker run -it \
            -v /path/to/your/work/directory:/work \